kaadipranav/lynex/PROFILE_README.md

 ---

 ### Contact
-Building Lynex as a focused AI observability control plane.
+Building WatchLLM as a focused AI observability control plane.
 If you are operating production LLM or agent workloads and care about traceability, reliability, and cost discipline, this is the surface I am extending.